 An easy way, suggested by writer David Sze, is by setting alarms on your phone at 30-minute intervals.
 All you really need to measure your affect is ask yourself, “Are you feeling positive or negative emotions right now?” and respond with this scale:

 - 2: Moderately

 - 3: Strongly

 Write down a separate number for both your positive affect and negative affect, and next to it, a brief word or sentence describing the time and what you happen to be doing — exercise, housework, etc. Feel free to elaborate on the positive or negative emotions to describe what your mind is on at that moment.
 Before bed, write down an answer to the question, “How satisfied are you with your life?”
-Use this scale, the Satisfaction With Life Scale, devised by the psychologists Ed Diener, Robert A. Emmons, Randy J. Larsen and Sharon Griffin:
+Use this scale, the Satisfaction With Life Scale, devised by Drs.
+Ed Diener, Robert A. Emmons, Randy J. Larsen, and Sharon Griffin: